Bali (tribe): Pre-Islamic period and lifetime of Muhammad

-By dint of their strategic positions in the northern Hejaz, the Bali were viewed as an indispensable group by the Muslims and further efforts were made to gain the entire tribe's allegiance.
+By dint of their strategic positions in the northern Hejaz, the Bali were viewed as indispensable by the Muslims and further efforts were made to gain the entire tribe's allegiance.
 Though the settled Bali tribesmen of Medina had joined the Muslims, their nomadic counterparts likely remained outside Islamic influence and neutral relations existed between them and Muhammad.
 The northern branches of the Bali resident in the Balqa (central Transjordan), namely the Banu Irasha, were ardent opponents of the Muslims and fought as auxiliaries of the Byzantine Empire.
 They formed a major contingent and provided the commander of the army that defeated the Muslims at the Battle of Mu'ta in 629.
-Their increased gathering in the northern Hejaz may have been the motivation Muhammad to dispatch the Qurayshite Amr ibn al-As, whose mother or grandmother was a Bali woman, to recruit southern Bali tribesmen, particularly from the Banu Sa'dullah a raid against their northern counterparts at the raid of Dhat al-Salasil in 629.
+Their increased gathering in the northern Hejaz may have motivated Muhammad to dispatch the Qurayshite commander Amr ibn al-As, whose mother or grandmother was a Bali woman, to recruit southern Bali tribesmen, particularly from the Banu Sa'dullah, during a raid against the northern Bali at Dhat al-Salasil in 629.
 In 630/31, a large delegation of southern Bali chieftains embraced Islam during a meeting with Muhammad.